You know sleep is important.

 The PNS helps control homeostasis, regulates different body systems, and allows it to repair itself.
 Some of the effects of the activation of the PNS are muscular relaxation, increased saliva production, and greater release of digestive enzymes.⁸

-Studies have shown that exposure to undiluted lavender for as little as seven days helps inhibit anxiety-like behaviors that are the result of an overstimulated sympathetic nervous system.⁹
+Exposure to undiluted lavender for as little as seven days helps inhibit anxiety-like behaviors that are the result of an overstimulated sympathetic nervous system.⁹

 All you have to do is place a little lavender oil on your upper lip, or even get an essential oil diffuser that will diffuse the oil into the air around you while you sleep.
-You’ll literally breathe your way to a better night’s sleep.

 3. How Sound Affects Sleep